 The green lines on the map below are sewer lines which are owned and maintained by Union County.
-As can be seen, sewer service is extremely limited in the Town as well, though there are a number of lines servicing subdivisions north of Mineral Springs in Wesley Chapel.
-There are some lines along the eastern border of the Town as well, and one line that runs along the Waxhaw Highway into the designated Town Center of Mineral Springs.
-Sewer capacity has been a much-noted issue in Union County and future allocation and sewer line extension is severely limited at this time.
+As can be seen, sewer service is extremely limited in the Town as well, though there are a number of lines servicing subdivisions north of Mineral Springs and in Wesley Chapel.
+There are some lines along the eastern border of the Town as well, and one line that runs along Waxhaw Highway into Mineral Springs' designated Town Center.
+Sewer capacity has been a much-noted issue in Union County and future allocation, as well as sewer line extension, is severely limited at this time.